Our Clubs and Programs

 Middle School & High School Clubs

-Ballet Folklórico Quinto Sol, "Mexican folk dancing", represents traditional folk dances that have derived from different regions in Mexico.
+It represents traditional folk dances that have derived from different regions in Mexico.
 Each region has its own unique style of dance, music, steps, costumes and choreography.
 Ballet Folklórico Quinto Sol is a great way for students to show and share their culture and for others to learn and experience something new.
 Ballet Folklórico Quinto Sol creates a cultural environment and builds a diverse community to represent traditional values through dance.
-If interested in being a dance member, contact Marcy Flores in the office.
+If interested in being a dance member, contact Piedad Flores in the Geyserville Elementary School office or at (707) 857-3410